KrishnKher/KrishnKher.github.io/_pages/publications.md

 layout: page
 permalink: /publications/
 title: Publications
 description: "Only selected manuscripts/publications have been displayed here.
-For a list of all acknowledged works that I have participated in, please check my Google Scholar/dblp profile(s).
-*Note*: Publications with a symbol <span style="color:blue">†</span> appended to the immediate right of my name indicate my first (co-)authorship therein."
+For a list of all acknowledged works that I have participated in, please check my Google Scholar/dblp profile(s). *Note*: Publications with a symbol appended to the immediate right of my name indicate my first (co-)authorship therein."
 nav: false
 nav_order: 2
+display_categories: [Machine Learning, Systems, TCS/Math]
 ---

 <!-- _pages/publications.md -->